Scott M. AndersonManaging Partner

 Scott has represented clients and obtained favorable verdicts for injured people in State Court and United States Districts Court in North Carolina and South Carolina.
 He has argued cases in the North Carolina Court of Appeals, the South Carolina Court of Appeals and the South Carolina Supreme Court.
 Scott is also admitted to the 4th Circuit Court of Appeals and the United States Supreme Court.
 He is admitted to the Bar of the Eastern Band of the Cherokee.

 Scott is a Certified Civil Mediator in the state of South Carolina.
 He is included in the 2020-2021 editions of Best Lawyers in America® for Personal Injury Litigation - Plaintiffs.
 Scott is rated AV® Preeminent by Martindale Hubbell, a well respected, national organization which has been providing ratings and information about lawyers for more than 140 years.
 This significant rating is based on peer reviews and attests to the lawyer's high legal skill and ethical standards.
 Scott has also been accepted for membership in the Million Dollar Advocates Forum.
-Only attorneys who have had a case or trial which resulted in a verdict or settlement in the amount of one million dollars or more may become members.* He is included on the South Carolina Super Lawyers® list for personal injury law.
+Only attorneys who have had a case or trial which resulted in a verdict or settlement in the amount of one million dollars or more may become members.* He is included on the 2020 South Carolina Super Lawyers® list for personal injury law and the 2021 North Carolina Super Lawyers® list for personal injury law.
 The list is an annual state-by-state rating service of outstanding lawyers from more than 70 practice areas and all firm sizes who have attained a high degree of peer recognition and professional achievement.
 No more than 5 percent of attorneys in the state are selected for the list.
 Scott is a member of The National Trial Lawyers Association Top 100, the Academy of Truck Accident Attorneys and the Association of Plaintiff Interstate Trucking Accident Lawyers of America.
+He was selected Greenville Business Magazine Legal Elite in 2020 for Personal Injury.
+Only attorneys may vote on the nomination of their peers and those receiving the top votes are highlighted by the magazine.